Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 • SOC accumulation enabled by structural no-tillage

-• Higher investment, longer payback, greater carbon upside
+• Higher investment, longer payback, greatest carbon upside

 Criterion List & Operationalization